Canadian Marketing Code of Ethics & Standards

 To demonstrate support for this Code and to actively promote widespread awareness of its principles, ethical practices and obligations, member organizations should:

-• ensure that employees engaged in the marketing process are familiar with its content;
+- Ensure that employees engaged in marketing activities are familiar with its content;

-• include the Association logo in their marketing communications and on their websites.
+- Include the Association member logo in their marketing communications and on their websites. /li>

-Marketers must follow responsible and transparent personal information management practices consistent with federal and provincial legislation and the 10 privacy principles in Section J.
+Marketers must follow and promote responsible and transparent personal information management practices consistent with applicable laws and the 10 privacy principles in Section J.

 Marketing communications must not omit material facts and must be clear, easy to understand and truthful.
 Marketers must not make a representation that is false or misleading in a material respect.